 But I don’t know any single men, 55 or anyone else dating at 50.
 How do I find a boyfriend for her?
 Unless you count my 17-year-old nephew.
 Or my 2-year-old cat (and let’s just say, he no longer has the goods to deliver, er, the goods).

 I’ve never even looked at my friend lists and considered who’s single.
 Did I even know any single men?
 Nope.
 Single men dating at 50?
 Oh, even more challenging.
 So what is the best way to find a boyfriend?
 I thought I’d ask some of my other friends.

 I asked a couple of my girlfriends for help: “Do you know of single eligible men in the right age bracket?”
 A friend who loves to rile me up sent me a picture of a man who, she said, would be wonderful husband material.
 “I said ‘No Husbands!’”
 I repeated, only to have her text me a looooong list of his qualities.
 Just in case there had been a miscommunication, I pointed out that I wanted a boyfriend, NOT a husband.
 She cackled, “I just like having pointless discussions.”

 Related Reading: 18 Dating Tips To Find The Right Person

-The position is still open if you are dating at 50
+The position is still open if you are dating in your 50s too

-I flailed about for many days, until suddenly it occurred to me that here at Bonobology I might just have the perfect weapon to hunt down that 55-year-old or so boyfriend with good teeth, who’s smart enough not to be intimidated by a strong independent woman.
-Who can match wits with her, and keep her mentally engaged.
+I flailed about for many days until suddenly it occurred to me that here at Bonobology I might just have the perfect weapon to hunt down that 55-year-old or so boyfriend with good teeth, who are smart enough not to be intimidated by a strong independent woman.
+Who can match wits with her and keep her mentally engaged as well.

 Finding love at 50 is really not impossible.
 Only because mainstream culture has always emphasized young love, we are unaware of people’s stories of dating at 50 or finding a boyfriend or girlfriend at a later time in their lives.
 It is absolutely likely and much more common than you think.